nsrau/azure-docs.it-it/articles/remoteapp/remoteapp-images.md

     ms.date="08/15/2016"
     ms.author="elizapo" />

-# Cosa è incluso nelle immagini modello di Azure RemoteApp
+# <a name="what-is-in-the-azure-remoteapp-template-images?"></a>What is in the Azure RemoteApp template images?

 > [AZURE.IMPORTANT]
-Azure RemoteApp sta per essere sospeso.
-Per i dettagli, vedere l'[annuncio](https://go.microsoft.com/fwlink/?linkid=821148).
+> Azure RemoteApp is being discontinued.
+Read the [announcement](https://go.microsoft.com/fwlink/?linkid=821148) for details.

-La sottoscrizione di Azure RemoteApp include tre immagini modello:
+Your Azure RemoteApp subscription includes three template images:

 - Windows Server 2012
-- Microsoft Office 365 ProPlus (richiede una sottoscrizione di Office 365)
+- Microsoft Office 365 ProPlus (Office 365 subscription required)
-- Microsoft Office 2013 Professional Plus (solo versione di valutazione)
+- Microsoft Office 2013 Professional Plus (trial only)

-> [AZURE.IMPORTANT]La sottoscrizione di Azure RemoteApp consente di accedere al software nell'immagine, a eccezione di Office 365 ProPlus, che richiede una sottoscrizione separata, e di Office 2013, che non può essere usato nell'ambiente di produzione.
-Ciò significa che è possibile condividere i programmi o le app nelle immagini modello con gli utenti.
-Ad esempio, se si crea una raccolta che usa l'immagine di Windows Server 2012 R2, è possibile pubblicare System Center Endpoint Protection per consentire agli utenti di accedere mediante RemoteApp.
+> [AZURE.IMPORTANT]Your Azure RemoteApp subscription grants you access to the software in the images, with the exception of Office 365 ProPlus, which requires a separate subscription, and Office 2013, which cannot be used in production.
+This means that you can share the programs or apps on the template images with your users.
+For example, if you create a collection that uses the Windows Server 2012 R2 image, you can publish System Center Endpoint Protection for users to access through RemoteApp.
 >
-> Per altre informazioni, consultare la pagina relativa ai [dettagli sulle licenze di RemoteApp](remoteapp-licensing.md).
-Oltre a [Utilizzo di Office con Azure RemoteApp](remoteapp-o365.md) per le licenze di Office.
+> Check out the [RemoteApp licensing details](remoteapp-licensing.md) for more information.
+And [Using Office with Azure RemoteApp](remoteapp-o365.md) for the Office licensing info.

-Di seguito sono riportati i dettagli sul contenuto di ogni immagine.
+Read on for details on what each image contains.

-## Windows Server 2012 R2 (immagine "vanilla")
+## <a name="windows-server-2012-r2-("the-vanilla-image")"></a>Windows Server 2012 R2  ("the vanilla image")
-Questa immagine si basa sul sistema operativo Microsoft Windows Server 2012 R2 Datacenter e ha i seguenti ruoli e funzionalità installati per soddisfare i requisiti per le immagini modello di Azure RemoteApp:
+This image is based on Microsoft Windows Server 2012 R2 Datacenter operating system and has the following roles and features installed to meet the requirements for Azure RemoteApp template images:

 - .NET Framework 4.5, 3.5.1, 3.5
-- Esperienza desktop
+- Desktop Experience
-- Servizi di riconoscimento della grafia
+- Ink and Handwriting Services
 - Media Foundation
-- Host sessione Desktop remoto.
+- Remote Desktop Session Host
 - Windows PowerShell 4.0
 - Windows PowerShell ISE
-- Supporto WoW64
+- WoW64 Support

-Nell'immagine sono anche installate le applicazioni seguenti:
+This image also has the following applications installed:

 - Adobe Flash Player
 - Microsoft Silverlight